Louisiana Wage Law Explained

 The state of Louisiana has not enacted its own laws regarding overtime pay or minimum wage.
-As a result, workers in Louisiana are only protected by the federal wage and hour regulations contained in the Fair Labor Standards Act (FLSA).
+As a result, there are no specific Louisiana overtime laws and workers in Louisiana are only protected by the federal wage and hour regulations contained in the Fair Labor Standards Act (FLSA).

 - Oil spill related workers who are paid straight time for overtime

 - IT / Tech Support workers who are not computer programmers are paid hourly straight time for all hours worked over 40 per week

 - Workers who are treated as “independent contractors” instead of employees to avoid paying them time and a half for overtime

 - Professional employees who are paid on an hourly basis, instead of a salary, and not paid overtime